em-foundation/bluejoule-gatt/reports/01-bluejoule-gatt-definition.md

 - It complements the original BlueJoule advertising benchmark.
 - The benchmark measures a short GATT transaction, not advertising.
 - The peripheral advertises a custom BlueJoule-GATT service.
+- The peripheral advertises connectably.
+- The service UUID appears in the primary advertising packet.
+- The peripheral transmits at 0 dBm.
 - The central connects, discovers handles, writes `Command`, reads `Status`, and disconnects.
 - UUIDs use the Bluetooth base-UUID form: service `0xB100`, status `0xB101`, command `0xB102`.
 - The central uses targeted discovery, not full generic GATT browsing.